 Once all of this is done, you will have a smooth running marketing strategy that can be replicated with minor variations to meet future company goals and congruent marketing objectives.

 This guest blog article was written by Jen McKenzie, an independent business consultant.
 She writes extensively about business, education, and human resources.
-When Jennifer is not at her desk working, you can usually find her hiking or taking a road trip with her two dogs.
+When Jennifer is not working, you can usually find her hiking or taking a road trip with her two dogs.
 You follow Jennifer on Twitter @jenmcknzie.